-Gundersen Lutheran Heart in La Crosse, Wis., is a leader in minimally invasive coronary surgery for coronary artery bypass grafting (MICS-CABG).
-Gundersen Lutheran performs up to quadruple bypass using the mini-invasive technique.
+Gundersen Heart Institute, in La Crosse, Wis., is a leader in minimally invasive coronary surgery for coronary artery bypass grafting (MICS-CABG).
+Gundersen performs up to quadruple bypass using the mini-invasive technique.
 Most other heart centers either don’t do MICS or perform single bypass using this technique.
 The nearest center to La Crosse that routinely performs complete heart revascularization using MICS is in Chicago.

 Benefits of MICS-CABG include: less pain, no broken bones and a quicker recovery.
 Patients are back to normal, everyday activities in as little as two weeks post surgery.